josephg/egwalker-paper/reg-text.typ

 Say we have two users who have been working offline, generating $k$ and $m$ events respectively.
 When they come online and merge their event graphs, the latest critical version is immediately prior to the branching point.
 If the branch of $k$ events comes first in the topological sort, the replay algorithm first applies $k$ events, then retreats $k$ events, applies $m$ events, and finally advances $k$ events again.
-Asymptotically, $O(k+m)$ calls to apply/retreat/advance are required regardless of the order in which the branches are traversed, although in practice the algorithm is faster if $k<m$ since we don't need to retreat/advance on the branch that is visited last.
+Asymptotically, $O(k+m)$ calls to apply/retreat/advance are required regardless of the order of traversal, although in practice the algorithm is faster if $k<m$ since we don't need to retreat/advance on the branch that is visited last.

 Each apply/retreat/advance requires one or two traversals of the order statistic tree, and at most one traversal of the ID-keyed B-tree.
 The upper bound on the number of entries in each tree (including placeholders) is $2(k+m)+1$, since each event generates at most one new record and one placeholder split.